-Patrick Cawley has more than 28 years of traffic engineering experience and began his career with the Transportation Improvement Association on July 21, 2014.
-He currently serves of the Director of Engineering and Chief Traffic Engineer.
+Chuck Keller has more than 33 years of transportation and engineering experience, and began his career with the Transportation Improvement Association (TIA) on January 11, 2021.
+He serves as the Director of Engineering and Chief Traffic Engineer.

-He is a member of the Institute of Transportation Engineers and Oakland County Association of Chiefs of Police.
+Keller represents TIA as a member of the Governor’s Traffic Safety Advisory Commission’s Crash Data Users Group and Traffic Safety Engineering Action Team.
+He is also a member of the Institute of Transportation Engineers and Oakland County Association of Chiefs of Police.

-Cawley is a graduate of Michigan State University, where he earned a Bachelor of Science Degree in Civil Engineering.
-He is licensed by the State of Michigan as a Professional Engineer and is certified as a Professional Traffic Operations Engineer.
+Keller is a graduate of Lawrence Technological University, where he earned a Bachelor of Science in Construction Engineering.
+He is licensed by the State of Michigan as a Professional Engineer.